IMG

 Macaques are redsident and Dusky leaf monkeys are often seen.
 A variety of lizards are present including Clouded Monitors which can grow to a metre in length.

-A friendly cafe, the Waterfall Cafe near the entrance, serves meals, snacks and beer.
+A friendly cafe, the Waterfall Cafe near the entrance, serves food including vegetarian meals, snacks, coconuts and beer.

 Restrooms are also located near the main entrance.